-Lawn stripes are seen by bending the grass into different directions with your mower.
-It is basically light reflecting off the grass blades, which are bent in opposite directions.
-Grass bent toward you look dark and away from you look lighter.
+Lawn stripes occur by bending the grass into different directions with your lawn mower.
+It’s not an optical illusion.
+Rather, it is basically just light reflecting off the blades of grass blades bent in opposite directions.
+Grass bent towards you looks dark while the grass away from you look lighter.

 It is best to change the striping pattern every two weeks for premium striping effect.
-One other thing to mention is that you should not mow or stripe your lawn when it is wet.
-This will create a matted look, not the stripes you desire.
+Also, avoid mowing or striping when your grass is wet.
+Not only will it jam your lawn mower blades, it will create a matted look, not the stripes you desire.

 It is best to mow in a straight line.
 Start off by mowing parallel to a straight sidewalk, fence or driveway.
 Keep your eyes straight in front of you, approximately 8-10 feet ahead.
 When you come to the end of your row, lift the mower deck as you turn, then mow in the opposite direction of your last pass.

-Cool season grasses tend to work better.
+Cool season types of grass tend to work better.
 These would include fescue, bluegrass or rye.
 Bermuda and zoysia grasses are considered warm weather grasses.
 While with some work and a yard roller you may be able to get stripes, but they will not be as visible as the cool season grass nor will the striping last as long.